 - Public Education and Participation in the TMDL Process

 A TMDL or Total Maximum Daily Load is a calculation of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards, and an allocation of that amount to the pollutant's sources.
 TMDLs are based on the relationship between pollution sources in the watershed and instream water quality conditions.
 A TMDL addresses a single pollutant or stressor for each waterbody or waterbody segment.

 Total Maximum Daily Loads (TMDLs) are a requirement found in §303(d) of the federal Clean Water Act.

 The Clean Water Act requires that Rhode Island:

-- Establish Water Quality Standards (including Water Use Classification and class-specific water quality criteria) for the state's waters.
+- Establish Water Quality Regulations (including Water Use Classification and class-specific water quality criteria) for the state's waters.

 - Monitor and assess water quality conditions in the state's waters (i.e. lakes, ponds, rivers, streams, estuaries, and other marine waters) to determine whether these waters support designated uses.
 Findings are reported biennially in the state's Integrated Report.

 - Identify and list impaired waters (that is those waters that do not meet water quality standards with existing required technology-based controls alone) in the state's 303(d) list.

 - Set priority rankings (a schedule for development of TMDLs) for all impaired waters included on the 303(d) List.

 - Determine TMDLs that establish acceptable pollutant loads from both point and non point sources of pollution which allow the impaired waterbody to meet water quality standards for each listed waterbody and each cause of impairment.